Want to know if your clothes are ethically sourced? Theory’s new labeling system is for you

 While many fashion labels narrowly focus their sustainability efforts (and marketing of the same) on a single material or item, Theory has chosen to taken a more complex approach.
 Its newest initiative, called Theory For Good, tackles three of the materials that make up the majority of the clothes it produces—wool, cotton, and linen—and considers their environmental footprint, workers’ rights, and animal welfare.
 It’s an approach that’s harder to communicate to customers, but one that Wendy Waugh, Theory’s head of sustainability and raw materials, says is more impactful.
 “When you think of the sustainability of a single fiber, like wool, it has to do with everything from the land to the animal welfare to the energy usage in the factories,” says Waugh.
 “The way I look at it, sustainability is about making every aspect of this better.
 And we’re trying to chip away at all of it.”

 Over the past three years, Theory has gone deep into the recesses of its supply chain to find the most ethical suppliers for these materials.
 It is currently working with its partner factories to trace each fabric all the way back to its raw materials.
 Today, it unveils a new labeling system for its clothes.
 Products with tags that say Good Wool, Good Linen, and Good Cotton mean that the material in them is traceable all the way back to their origins.
-Currently, about 80% of all clothes made from these materials carry the tag, but by 2025, 100% of its fabrics will be traceable.
+Currently, it’s working towards ensuring that 80% of all clothes made from these materials carry the tag, but by 2025, 100% of its signature fabrics will be traceable.
 Waugh explains that it is a very complex process for each supplier to identify the sources of each material, but Theory is nearly there.
 “We’re chipping away at the problem,” says Waugh.

 For the time being, Theory is not tackling the issue of recycling or the afterlife of its clothes, which is something other brands are doing.
 (Brands like Patagonia and Eileen Fisher now collect used garments to repair them, and Levi’s is beginning to design collections that will more easily recycle.)
 Recyclability is something that Theory hopes to take on further down the line.
 “We try to make incremental improvements with each season,” Waugh says